Adolf Anderssen – Paul Morphy 1858

 Adolf Anderssen was the dominant figure in European chess before Morphy’s emergence.
 His victory at the 1851 London Tournament had earned him widespread recognition as the strongest player in the world.
 Renowned for his daring attacks and romantic style, Anderssen was responsible for some of the most famous games in chess history, including The Immortal Game and The Evergreen Game.
 In 1858, he was considered the benchmark of elite competition.
 Yet, Morphy’s precise, modern technique outclassed Anderssen’s flamboyant style, marking a shift in the evolution of high-level chess.

-Despite this setback, Anderssen remained a formidable force, later winning the prestigious London 1862 and Baden-Baden 1870 tournaments.
+Despite this setback, Anderssen remained a formidable force, later winning the prestigious London 1862, Breslau 1861, and Baden-Baden 1870 tournaments, and finishing strongly in Leipzig 1877.
 He reportedly praised Morphy’s superiority after their match, and his place in chess history remains secure as the leading figure of the Romantic Era.

 «A bold attack is the soul of chess.» – Adolf Anderssen